-I have a short list with common hobbies that you can take up:
+I have a short list with common hobbies that you can take up and improve your life:

 Reading helps you understand processes, detect patterns, and solve problems by putting together new and different pieces of knowledge.
 It reduces stress, teaches you new things about new places and new people, and it helps you experience multiple emotions.
 It enriches your knowledge and it makes you feel better about yourself.
 Read anything: fiction, memoirs, personal development books, biographies.
 If you start reading a book and you discover you don’t enjoy reading it, just pick another one.
 Find books you like with plots that take your breath away.
 Serious reading in enlivening.
 Look for emotionally charged books, read until you lose yourself in the book and become so absorbed that you forget to have lunch.
 Find those writers that are such excellent storytellers that you feel instantly drawn into their words so deeply and so quickly that you cannot stop reading.